What will you do?

 - complete an introduction to Citizens Advice and training for your role

-- work with Citizens Advice caseworkers who help clients with specific problems over a period of time
+- work with Citizens Advice caseworkers who help clients, in depth, with specific problems

 - call clients to arrange appointments to get advice and explain what they’ll need to bring